 Emotional expressions are how social animals negotiate, and correspond to bets of reputation.
 It is via these bets of social capital that reputations rise and fall in a functioning social network.

-This book provides new foundations for understand the true role of free expression, and why emotional expressions are ironically so important.
+This groundbreaking book provides new foundations for understand the true role of free expression, and why emotional expressions are ironically so important.

 Emotional expressions are so fundamentally part of our evolved communication system that our very color vision itself is designed so as to detect it.

-This book covers a myriad of research discoveries in vision, and Chapter 1 in particular describes how our peculiar primate-variety color vision is optimized to see the blushes, blanches, flushes and other skin color states on the bare skin of others.
+VISION REVOLUTION covers a myriad of research discoveries in vision, and Chapter 1 in particular describes how our peculiar primate-variety color vision is optimized to see the blushes, blanches, flushes and other skin color states on the bare skin of others.

 Free expression is as much about the ability to perceive emotional expression as it is the ability to express it.